AdrianoLatorre/adriano.latorre.info/wd/text.md

 ## WORK

+> Show a one second hand cursor moving in a circle to indicate that you can drag the image around.
+If there's no interaction?
+At the beginning?

 Some examples of my **work** in user experience, copywriting and web design.

 Alguns exemples del meu **treball** en experiència d'usuari, _copywriting_ i disseny web.